Upper Level Electives

 - Minor: Minor in Quantitative Economics

-- Certificate: Certificate in Computational Economics and Data Analytics, Certificate in Economic Theory
+- Certificate: Certificate in Economic Theory

 Critical examination of the behavioral critique of economic theory; Methodological questions about the nature of knowledge and discovery in economics, and the role of observation and econometric methods, including analysis of data from controlled experiments, in evaluating existing theory.
 Prerequisites: 01:220:320, 01:220:322, 01:640:136 or 01:640: 152.
 Credit not given for both this course and 01:220:404.